is there a rule for however we use u instead of i or ı for the accusative form ? for exemple, su we say suyu and çay we say çayi

 turend or seslisozluk are pretty good. wikitionary isn't bad either

-No disrespect, but there's a typo: it should be
+No disrespect, but there's a typo there: it should be

 (Many thanks for all you do here, Alex!)